apache/druid/docs/development/extensions-core/kafka-ingestion.md

 |`lateMessageRejectionStartDateTime`|ISO8601 DateTime|Configure tasks to reject messages with timestamps earlier than this date time; for example if this is set to `2016-01-01T11:00Z` and the supervisor creates a task at *2016-01-01T12:00Z*, messages with timestamps earlier than *2016-01-01T11:00Z* will be dropped.
 This may help prevent concurrency issues if your data stream has late messages and you have multiple pipelines that need to operate on the same segments (e.g. a realtime and a nightly batch ingestion pipeline).|no (default == none)|
 |`lateMessageRejectionPeriod`|ISO8601 Period|Configure tasks to reject messages with timestamps earlier than this period before the task was created; for example if this is set to `PT1H` and the supervisor creates a task at *2016-01-01T12:00Z*, messages with timestamps earlier than *2016-01-01T11:00Z* will be dropped.
 This may help prevent concurrency issues if your data stream has late messages and you have multiple pipelines that need to operate on the same segments (e.g. a realtime and a nightly batch ingestion pipeline).
 Please note that only one of `lateMessageRejectionPeriod` or `lateMessageRejectionStartDateTime` can be specified.|no (default == none)|
 |`earlyMessageRejectionPeriod`|ISO8601 Period|Configure tasks to reject messages with timestamps later than this period after the task reached its taskDuration; for example if this is set to `PT1H`, the taskDuration is set to `PT1H` and the supervisor creates a task at *2016-01-01T12:00Z*, messages with timestamps later than *2016-01-01T14:00Z* will be dropped. **Note:** Tasks sometimes run past their task duration, for example, in cases of supervisor failover.
 Setting earlyMessageRejectionPeriod too low may cause messages to be dropped unexpectedly whenever a task runs past its originally configured task duration.|no (default == none)|

+#### More on consumerProperties

+This must contain a property `bootstrap.servers` with a list of Kafka brokers in the form: `<BROKER_1>:<PORT_1>,<BROKER_2>:<PORT_2>,...`.
+By default, `isolation.level` is set to `read_committed`.
+It should be set to `read_uncommitted` if you don't want Druid to consume only committed transactions or working with older versions of Kafka servers with no Transactions support.

+There are few cases that require fetching few/all of consumer properties at runtime e.g. when `bootstrap.servers` is not known upfront or not static, to enable SSL connections users might have to provide passwords for `keystore`, `truststore` and `key` secretly.
+For such consumer properties, user can implement a [DynamicConfigProvider](../../operations/dynamic-config-provider.md) to supply them at runtime, by adding
+`druid.dynamic.config.provider`=`{"type": "<registered_dynamic_config_provider_name>", ...}`
+in consumerProperties map.

+Note: In 0.20.0 or older Druid versions, for SSL connections, the `keystore`, `truststore` and `key` passwords can also be provided as a [Password Provider](../../operations/password-provider.md).
+This is deprecated.

 #### Specifying data format